m50d/m50d.github.com/_posts/2017-05-08-three-way-rivalry.md

 ---
 ![](/purity.jpg)

-Also there was some stuff with spaceships.
+Also there was some stuff with mobile suits.

+In